 One of the other ways I’m learning to teach Levi about Easter is through technology.
 Let’s be real – screen time is so easy & prevalent in our world today.
 Levi loves the Bible App for Kids, and I’m planning to use it over the coming days to engage him in the Easter story.
 The app has two Easter stories – “It is Finished” and “A Happy Sunday.”
 The Bible App also has reading plans that go along with the Bible App for Kids videos – with a discussion question or memory verse and a 2-3 minute video each day!
 Levi & I have been doing some of these plans sporadically, and so I’m excited for the Easter one.

 I’m also playing lots of music that talks about Jesus, Easter & the Good News!
 At our house, we are loving Yancy & her Easter tunes.
-Stay tuned to my Facebook page where I’ll share a Spotify playlist of Easter songs for toddlers early next week.
+Head on over to LIKE to my Facebook page where I’ll share a Spotify playlist of Easter songs for toddlers early next week.